dimsemenov/PhotoSwipe/website/documentation/getting-started.md

 By default PhotoSwipe uses just 5 properties: `src` (path to image), `w` (image width), `h` (image height), `msrc` (path to small image placeholder, large image will be loaded on top), 'html' (custom HTML, [more about it](custom-html-in-slides.html)).

-During the navigation PhotoSwipe adds its own properties to this object (like `minZoom` or `loaded`).
+During the navigation, PhotoSwipe adds its own properties to this object (like `minZoom` or `loaded`).

 ```javascript
 var slides = [